About the Journal

 AUTHORSHIP AND PLAGIARISM

 Authorship of articles should be limited to those who have contributed sufficiently to take public responsibility for the contents.
-These contribution include (a) conception and design, analysis and interpretation of data, or both; (b) drafting the article or revising it critically for important intellectual content; (c) final approval of the version to be published; and (d) agreement to be accountable for all aspects of the work by ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
+These contributions include (a) conception and design, analysis and interpretation of data, or both; (b) drafting the article or revising it critically for important intellectual content; (c) final approval of the version to be published; and (d) agreement to be accountable for all aspects of the work by ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
 Submission paper to SAKI is interpreted by the journal to mean that all the listed authors have agreed with all of the contents of the articles.
 The corresponding (submitting) author is responsible for having ensured that this agreement has been reached, and for managing all communication between the journal and co-authors before and after publication.

 All Co-Authors of papers should have made significant contributions to the work and share accountability for the results.
 Authorship and credit should be shared in proportion to the various parties' contributions.
 Authors should take responsibility and credit, including authorship credit, only for work they have actually performed or to which they have contributed.
 Other contributions should be cited in the manuscript's Acknowledgements or an endnote.
 Authors should normally list a student as the principal Co-Author on multiple-authored publications that substantially derive from the student's dissertation or thesis.
 Authors who analyze data from others should explicitly acknowledge the contribution of the initial researchers.